 - Reduces risk of neurodegenerative diseases: Green tea benefits in neurodegenerative conditions such as cognitive dysfunction and memory loss are becoming apparent.
 According to Pervin et al, many studies have reported the preventive effect of green tea on Parkinson's disease.

 - Fights cold and flu: The common cold is perhaps the most common disease.
 From the elderly to the very young, it affects everyone.
-There are many viruses which can give rise tocause thise diseasecondition and; however, there is no cure yet.
-Adults suffer at least 2–3 bouts of common cold per year and children around 12.
+There are many viruses that can give rise to cause this disease condition and; however, there is no cure yet.
+Adults suffer at least 2-3 bouts of common cold per year and children around 12.
 However, consuming green tea regularly can decrease the rate of occurrence of cold and influenza.

-- Decreases risk of arthritis: A life-changing disease which places limits on physical activity, arthritis also causes pain.
+- Decreases risk of arthritis: A life-changing disease that places limits on physical activity, arthritis also causes pain.
 According to the Arthritis Foundation, drinking green tea can reduce inflammation and cartilage destruction.
-In their study, Alghadir et al found that "Cclinical improvements in disease activity, health quality, and bone resorption and formation biomarkers were observed in all RA patients following green tea and exercise therapy interventions."
+In theirstudy, Alghadir et al found that "Clinical improvements in disease activity, health quality, and bone resorption and formation biomarkers were observed in all RA patients following green tea and exercise therapy interventions."